OWASP/www-chapter-jalpaiguri-government-engineering-college/index.md

 <b> Body: </b>

+- Speaker name
+- Job Role
+- Company / Organization
+- Country
+- Email ID
+- Contact Number
+- Speaker Profile
+- Presentation Details
+    - Name / Title of the Presentation
+    - Abstract of the presentation
+    - Presentation time required
+- Date and Time you want to talk
+- Outcomes of the talk/workshop
-Your Name, Current Designation (If Employed), Topic.
-If you have LinkedIn profile please attach along with mail
+Kindly review our [speaker agreement](/www-policy/legal/speaker-agreement) before proceeding.
+If you have LinkedIn profile please attach along with mail.

 Next Meeting/Event <!-- You should keep this section as it will populate your meetup events -->